williambergmann/CRUD/README.md

 * Don’t use this readme to figure out what code to type
 * Use all other projects we have done as code examples
 * Pick a real life thing to use as a model.
 Vehicle, Product, Movie …etc

+Weather Forecast
 * Implement 5 properties for this model.
+Current Location, Temperature, and 5 Day Forecast with Day of the Week, Weather Condition, High Temp, and Low Temp

 ## Client
 * Client code goes in client/src